 If you’re still wondering about the wedding planner subject then this feature might be a good read for you too!
 If you’re taking on the planning yourself, then absolutely go for it but make sure that you’ve got someone who’s there for you on the day i.e. a caterer, colleague or sober friend!
 You don’t want to be working or worrying on your wedding day when you should be enjoying the amazing party that you’ve planned.

-Feeling a little more confident about the marquee option…?
-Has this swayed you to consider the canvas…?
-If you still feel you have some questions about your marquee wedding then you can find Katrina right here.
+Feeling a little more confident about the marquee option?
+Has this swayed you to consider the canvas?
+If you still feel you have some questions about your marquee wedding then you can find me right here.

-Swing back a little later this week and we’ll have a selection of Marquee Wedding Venues for your browsing pleasure.
+Swing back a little later this week and Emma will be sharing a selection of Marquee Wedding Venues for your browsing pleasure.